liamfrazer/software-engineer-journey/docs/Setting up the Front End.md

 ```

-* The context API will be very useful to show o
+* The context API will be very useful to show components to the user, depending on whether they're logged in or not using our backend.